ashleefv/covid19fibrosis/README.md

 Corresponding author: A. N. Ford Versypt, ashleefv@buffalo.edu

 ### Scripts for model
 * covid19fibrosis/COVID19-0.5.0-tissue_damage/config/PhysiCell_settings.xml This file contains the model parameters.
-We changed the following parameters to perform case studies. antiinflammatory_cytokine_secretion_rate_by_damagedSite, antiinflammatory_cytokine_secretion_rate_by_macrophage, and death_rate of residual (secreting agents).
+We changed parameters: antiinflammatory_cytokine_secretion_rate_by_damagedSite, antiinflammatory_cytokine_secretion_rate_by_macrophage, and death_rate of residual (secreting agents).
 The corresponding highlighted c++ code block are available at [^1].

 * covid19fibrosis/COVID19-0.5.0-tissue_damage/custom_modules/epithelium_submodel.cpp This file contains the rule for epithelial cells.
 The death of an infected epithelial cell creates a secreting agent at the time and location of cell death.
 The corresponding highlighted c++ code block are available at [^2].